Have your Google rankings dropped significantly, leaving you without an explanation of what went wrong? Don’t worry, you’re not alone.

 - How significant was the drop?
 If your Google ranking suddenly dropped by large margins, it may signify a more serious issue that demands more urgency to resolve.

 - Have you lost a few positions or plummeted dramatically?
 If a few keywords have been affected, the issue may be specific to some pages.
-Site wide losses affecting hundreds of pages could point to a larger issue.
+Site-wide losses affecting hundreds of pages could point to a larger issue.

-For starters, you need to use Google Search Console (GSC), as it’s the only tool with first-hand data from Google’s index.
+To find out when everything went wrong and by how much, you’ll need the help of Google Search Console for ranking drops, as it’s the only tool with first-hand data from Google’s index.
 You can check for ranking drops affecting your average position, individual pages, or specific queries from the Performance Report:

 - Navigate to GSC and select your property.